 Nancy takes a strengths based approach to therapeutic work with individuals, couples, children, and families.
 All people have an inherent emotional strength and only through building on that strength can further emotional growth occur.
 Nancy specializes in Anxiety, Depression, Post Traumatic Stress Disorder, and other emotional and mental health diagnosis.

-Nancy lives on the South Shore and is a wife and mother.
+Nancy lives on the South Shore.
 She believes that self care is an important part of each person's emotional journey.
 Nancy knows the importance of a good diet as well as physical movement in order to work towards a healthier emotional state.
 Nancy will work with individuals to incorporate an approach that examines lifestyle as well and how it can be improved to nurture emotional health.

 Nancy believes that animals can be a valuable tool in helping to process trauma, anxiety, and depression.
 She has been working since December to train two small dogs as therapeutic emotional support animals.
 Lola and Paisley are hypoallergenic 10 pound Yorkiepoos (combination of Yorkshire Terrier and Toy Poodle) who will be available in the office to help clients work towards better emotional health and processing.
 Coming Summer of 2019